madeindra/signal-setup-guide/signal-android/README.md

 `app/src/main/res/values/strings.xml`

 ## FAQ
+Q: How do i build an APK?

+A: You can just run `./gradlew clean assemblePlayRelease --exclude-task signProductionPlayRelease`.
+For more detailed instruction, follow <a href="https://github.com/signalapp/Signal-Android/blob/master/ReproducibleBuilds.md">Official Signal Android ReproducibleBuild Guide</a>.

 Q: Why did I need to change the Attachment Path?

 A: For now, I have no idea why you can't upload to a path except root, I've tried modifying every permission in AWS but to no avail.

+Q: How did I make Maps works?

+A: On Android, search for `com.google.android.geo.API_KEY` and change the value below that line with your own Google Maps API Key.

+Q: How did I make Giphy/Sticker works?

+A: For now, sticker file is not available publicly.
+Also, Giphy need content proxy to works, for now the content proxy source code is still not being shared publicly.

 Q: What can I do so the attachments not uploaded to root bucket?